digvijaypaul/dotfiles/.config/qtile/README.md

 # Qtile config
+A default config is located in `/usr/lib/python3.9/site-packages/libqtile/resources/default_config.py` from which this is based off of.
 ## Version
 This configuration is for qtile version 0.14.2, the latest available in Fedora repos as of 1/11/2021.